William H. McRaven: Early life

 McRaven was born in Pinehurst, North Carolina.
-His father, a career Air Force officer, was stationed at Pope Air Force Base, now known as Pope Field, part of Fort Bragg.
-He has two older sisters.
+He is the son of Anna Elizabeth (Long) and Col. Claude C. McRaven, a Spitfire fighter pilot in World War II who played briefly in the NFL, and has two older sisters.
+His father, a career Air Force officer, was stationed at Pope Air Force Base, now known as Pope Field and part of Fort Bragg.
 His family moved to Texas while he was in elementary school and settled in San Antonio.
 McRaven attended Theodore Roosevelt High School where he took part in track.
-He is the son of Anna Elizabeth (Long) and Col. Claude C. McRaven, a Spitfire fighter pilot in World War II who played briefly in the NFL.

 McRaven attended the University of Texas at Austin where he was a walk-on member of the track team, and was a member of the Naval Reserve Officers Training Corps.
 He graduated in 1977 with a bachelor's degree in journalism, and was named a Distinguished Alumnus in 2012.
 McRaven holds a master's degree from the Naval Postgraduate School, where he helped establish and was the first graduate from the Special operations/Low intensity conflict curriculum.